dvrpc/stair-bridge/README.md

 Create a .env file and fill in the following details.
 If you're on a Unix (Linux/Mac) system, keep the Geopackage paths.
 If you're on Windows, change the paths to Windows format (e.g., 'U:\This\is\a\Windows\Path' )

+It's not recommended to use 'public' as your schema here.

 ```
 DB=staircase
 PGUSER=